 Focus on Healing Without Distraction

 Daily life can bring challenges to anyone.
 However, for someone who is going through rehabilitation, these current daily demands can become unbearable.
 In an inpatient setting, the patient is not distracted by these external demands.
 The rehab environment allows the patient to direct all of his energy into conquering his addiction.
 Without distractions, results can be achieved much faster.

 No Temptation From Substances

-One disadvantage of outpatient treatment programs is that once the patient leaves each session, he is again exposed to real temptations.
+One disadvantage of outpatient treatment programs for addiction is that once the patient leaves each session, he is again exposed to real temptations.
 He knows where to obtain his substances, and he is relying on his willpower to resist.
 For people who are just starting out on their recovery journey, this temptation often proves too strong for them, and they end up with a relapse.
-In an inpatient program, this temptation is removed.
+In inpatient programs, this temptation is removed.
 The risk of a relapse is negated because there is no way for the patient to obtain substances while he is still being treated.

 Going through rehab can be a lonely experience for the individual if he feels that no one understands his struggles.
-In an inpatient program, the patient is provided with opportunities to support each other in a therapeutic community.
+In inpatient programs, the patient is provided with opportunities to support each other in a therapeutic community.
 This personal experience is particularly valuable as each patient relearns skills to socialize and be productive without drugs.
 This support helps the person gain confidence as his coping skills strengthen.